Package explodes at South Korean university, one injured

-SEOUL A package exploded at South Korea's Yonsei University in central Seoul on Tuesday, injuring a faculty member who opened it in his office, police and fire officials said.
+SEOUL (Reuters) - A package exploded at South Korea's Yonsei University in central Seoul on Tuesday, injuring a faculty member who opened it in his office, police and fire officials said.

 The faculty member, who was not identified, took a box that was in a shopping bag left at his office door and opened it in his office.
 The blast sent nails flying through the room, police said.